CoffeeCodeAndCreatine/sillyStuffedAnimalStories/chapter_53/story.md

 You see, Cheddar's forever home was a small place in Conroe.
 However, no cars were headed that way for a while, so Cheddar had to camp out at the "House of Coffee".
 Cheddar was quite shy, but eventually made friends.
-He got along with the bunnies, but quick became best friends with Bruce the Shark.
+He got along with the bunnies, but quickly became best friends with Bruce the Shark.

 <div style="page-break-after: always;"></div>